 Lindsay, ON K9V 4R5

-Sorry-we cannot accept phone orders, COD’s, or credit cards.
+Sorry, we cannot accept phone orders, COD’s, or credit cards.

-Minimum order is $24.00 (cost before shipping)
+The minimum order is $32.00 (cost before shipping)

 Plants will be reserved once full payment is received.